CP-Agent: Agentic Constraint Programming: Benchmark Problems

 \section{Benchmark Problems}

-The CP-Bench dataset~\cite{Michailidis2025} provides a comprehensive benchmark for evaluating automated constraint modeling capabilities.
-It contains 101 constraint programming problems drawn from four sources: CSPLib~\cite{Gent1999}, CPMpy examples~\cite{Guns2019}, models by Kjellerstrand~\cite{Kjellerstrand2024}, and problems from the APLAI course at KU Leuven.
-Each problem is presented in natural language, spanning diverse combinatorial classes including scheduling, assignment, sequencing, graph problems, and combinatorial design.
+The CP-Bench collection~\cite{Michailidis2025} provides an excellent benchmark for testing automated constraint modeling capabilities.
+This collection comprises 101 constraint programming problems from four established sources: CSPLib~\cite{Gent1999}, CPMpy examples~\cite{Guns2019}, models by Kjellerstrand~\cite{Kjellerstrand2024}, and problems from the APLAI course at KU Leuven.
+The collection covers diverse combinatorial problem types, including scheduling, assignment, sequencing, graph problems, and combinatorial design.
+With 30 optimization and 71 decision problems, the collection provides a balanced coverage of constraint programming challenges.

-The benchmark evaluates an agent's ability to transform natural language problem descriptions into executable constraint models.
-Each problem provides a description in markdown format with input data and required output variables.
-Solutions must execute within a time limit and produce results in JSON format with specified variable names.
-The dataset comprises 30 optimization problems and 71 decision problems, providing a balanced representation of constraint programming challenges.
+Each problem in CP-Bench consists of a natural-language description in Markdown format, input data, required output variables, and a ground-truth model for verification.
+Solutions must output results in JSON format using the specified variable names.
+The ground-truth models enable semantic validation through constraint satisfaction checking rather than syntactic correctness or execution success.
+The ground-truth models are withheld from the agent and used solely for post-hoc validation.